CAT Tool Overview

 - To insert the Glossary entry into the target string, click the downward arrow.

-Glossary terms are underlined with a dotted black line.
+Glossary terms are underlined with a dotted line.
 To view the Glossary entry details, hover over the term.
+You'll find all information provided by the Account Owner or Project Manager on the Glossary entry on the card, including definitions, variations, labels and custom field metadata.

 - To edit the Glossary term, click the pencil icon.